swaptacular/swpt-k8s-config/README.md

 To github.com:johndoe/swpt-k8s-config.git
    dca1e7a..175b62a  master -> master
 ```

+# Delete unencrypted secrets from you local machine

 Finally, do not forget to delete the unencrypted secrets from the
 `simple-git-server` directory: